Erik Pears

-Erik Anders Pears (born June 25, 1982) is a former American football offensive tackle.
-He was signed by the Denver Broncos as an undrafted free agent in 2005.
-He played college football at Colorado State.
+Erik Anders Pears (born June 25, 1982) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the Colorado State Rams and was signed by the Denver Broncos as an undrafted free agent in 2005.

-He has also played for the Oakland Raiders, Jacksonville Jaguars, Buffalo Bills, and San Francisco 49ers.
+He was also a member of the Cologne Centurions, Oakland Raiders, Jacksonville Jaguars, Omaha Nighthawks, Buffalo Bills, and San Francisco 49ers.

-Early years
+Early life

-Pears attended John Fitzgerald Kennedy High School in Denver, Colorado and was a letterman in football, wrestling, and track&field.
+Pears attended John Fitzgerald Kennedy High School in Denver, Colorado and was a letterman in track and field football and wrestling.
 In football, he was a two-time All-State selection.
 In wrestling, he was a three-time League titlist.

-He is married and has four kids.
+College career

+Pears committed to Colorado State University in 2000 where he played as an offensive lineman for the Rams football team.

 Professional career

 Buffalo Bills

 Pears signed a multi-year contract extension on December 13, 2011.

 San Francisco 49ers

 On March 17, 2015, Pears signed a two-year contract with the San Francisco 49ers.
 The contract was worth up to $5.7 million, with $1 million guaranteed, and a $500,000 signing bonus.
 Pears started every regular season game at right tackle for the 49ers in 2015.
 On August 29, 2016, Pears was released by the 49ers.